Laura-Sierra/TreeDomPy/README.md

 2. Tree Figure

   - If you want the figure to publish it in a paper but you do not like the colors of the figure.
 Run the program again.
 The colors are randomly generated.
 Therefore, you will have different designs for the same tree-figure.
-  - With some inputs I found negative branches but I decided not to change them as they are the results that muscle provides.
+  - With some inputs I found negative branches, but I decided not to change them as they are the results that muscle provides.
 ![alt text](https://github.com/Laura-Sierra/TreeDomPy/blob/master/images/2_NJtree.png)

 3. Domains Figure